onflow/flow/flips/20210113-quorum-certificate.md

 * Node software will primarily be submitting these transactions.
 They will not be initiated by a human.
 * Votes for a node can only be submitted by the node a single time.
 They cannot be submitted by anyone else.
 * The only action nodes should have to take after registering is submitting a single vote.
-* The epoch smart contract will monitor the QC contract for voting completion status
+* The `FlowEpoch` smart contract will monitor the QC contract for voting completion status

 ### High Level Design
 The smart contract defines a `Cluster` struct, which holds information about the collector nodes in each cluster,